bcoe/es2015-coverage/README.md

 `babel index.js -d src`

-This command will read in your ES2015 `./index.js` file, and output the ES5 `./src/index.js` file.
+This command will read in your ES2015 `./index.js` file and output the ES5 `./src/index.js` file.
 Only `./src/index.js` should be published to npm, which can be achieved by adding a `files` stanza to your package.json: